tc39/proposal-intl-messageformat/README.md

 The `ResolvedOptions` object contains the options resolved during the construction of the `MessageFormat` instance.

-The `msgPath` argument identifies the message from those available in the current resources.
-If all added resources share the same `id` value, the path may be given as a string or a string array.
-The `scope` argument is used to lookup variable references used in the `Message`.

 ```ts
 interface MessageFormatOptions {
   localeMatcher?: 'best fit' | 'lookup';